 In addition to the core subjects, GCSE students may choose up to four additional subjects.
 They may choose one additional subject from each of the following four categories:

-Category 1: French and Spanish
+Category 1: French or Spanish

-Category 2: Drama and Computer Science (IGCSE)
+Category 2: Drama or Computer Science (IGCSE)

-Category 3: History, Music and IELTS
+Category 3: Economics or Music

-Category 4: Art & Design and Economics
+Category 4: Art & Design or History

 2.3 Teaching time allocation